 The following resource lists are companion pieces to issues of SEM Student News, each of which expand upon a respective issues' theme and bibliography.
 These resource lists are by no means exhaustive, and omissions (whether deliberate, due to oversight, or reasoned by other constraints) are unavoidable.
 As such, please do not hesitate to suggest pertinent sources which have been omitted, are new, or forthcoming.
 All suggestions will be graciously accepted and fairly considered for inclusion in future updates (please direct all comments and suggestions to email@example.com).

-This is the final call for submissions for the Spring/Summer 2019 issue of SEM Student News.
-This new issue, vol. 15, no. 1 (Spring/Summer 2019), will focus on a theme of Music & Affect with attention to intersections between affect, embodiment, political engagement, and/or mindfulness and meditation in musical or sonic practices.
+Dear Colleagues, This is the FINAL call for submissions for the Fall/Winter 2019 issue of SEM Student News.
+This new issue, vol. 15, no.2, will focus on the theme of Music & Affect with attention to intersections between affect, embodiment, political engagement, and/or mindfulness and meditation in musical or sonic practices.
 We are seeking article submissions on any topic but will give preference to those that fit within our theme’s area of discussion.
 Likewise, we will consider submissions from both students and working scholars alike.
 We particularly seek contributions to our "Dear SEM" column from professional academics and practitioners (see below for more details).
 We encourage authors to submit pieces in a variety of media.
 Submissions may be written, photographic, or multimedia (written with visual, audio, and/or video components).
 We particularly solicit audio/visual contributions to correspond with the theme for this issue.
 We are currently accepting